Daytona State College Campus Safety: Ext. 4444 or (386) 506-4444 |

 Step 4

 If the student refuses to leave the classroom, you may announce a short break for the class or adjourn class for the day, depending on the situation.
-You should then contact Campus Safety (remember "the infirmary") immediately to request assistance with a disruptive student.
+You should then contact Campus Safety (ext.
+4444) (remember “the infirmary”) immediately to request assistance with a disruptive student.

 Step 5